Rage Hard: The Sonic Collection

-Rage Hard: The Sonic Collection is a greatest hits album by Frankie Goes to Hollywood, released in 2001 by ZTT Records, exclusively to SACD.
-It is basically identical to the 2000 compilation album Maximum Joy, minus the second disc.
+Rage Hard: The Sonic Collection is a greatest hits album by Frankie Goes to Hollywood, released in 2001 by ZTT Records on SACD.
+Its track listing is identical to the first disc of the 2000 compilation Maximum Joy.

 Background

-The track listing is a mixture of singles and album tracks.
-The band's seven singles are accounted for here, in their album versions.
-Also featured are the four cover versions the band committed to album.
+The album consists of all of the band's seven singles in their album versions, as well as six album tracks.
+It includes all four cover versions the band recorded.

-Design and art direction were by Simon Griffin & Ed Sullivan at Dolphin Studio.
+Design and art direction were by Simon Griffin and Ed Sullivan at Dolphin Studio.